- Case Studies

 Stream widening and shaping took place along the length of the stream.
 This meant that we doubled the width of the stream bed and reshaped the banks to give a better slope angle and more flood plain areas.
 A pre-washed GAP 20 aggregate was put over any new earthworks on the bed to stop any sediment movement.
 The new area of bed was cut just above water line in the live stream.

-Rock riffles are specially constructed rapid structures that create habitat with in the stream bed and dissipate energy as well as stop any down cutting.
+Rock riffles are specially constructed rapid structures that create habitat within the stream bed and dissipate energy as well as stopping any down cutting.
 Large boulders are specifically placed and then tied in the locking rocks.

 Rock vanes are used to direct flow and in the case of Lucas Creek we used one to redirect the stream flow more evenly under the bridge.

 Lunkers are a wooden retaining wall structure that are installed with an excavator.
 These ones used the kanuka trees that had to be removed from the bank